fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 used to visualize the topography of the clusters.

 For the negative clusters, the output is given in the following pair of
-fields: stat.negclusters and stat.negclusterslabelmat.
+fields: stat1.negclusters and stat1.negclusterslabelmat.
 These fields
-contain the same type of information as stat.posclusters and stat.posclusterslabelmat, but now for the negative clusters.
+contain the same type of information as stat.posclusters and stat1.posclusterslabelmat, but now for the negative clusters.

-By inspecting stat.posclusters and stat.negclusters, it can be seen that only the first positive and the first negative cluster have a p-value less than the critical alpha-level of 0.025.
+By inspecting stat1.posclusters and stat1.negclusters, it can be seen that only the first positive and the first negative cluster have a p-value less than the critical alpha-level of 0.025.
 This critical alpha-level corresponds to a false alarm rate of 0.05 in a two-sided test.
-By typing stat.posclusters(1) on the MATLAB command line, you should obtain the
+By typing stat1.posclusters(1) on the MATLAB command line, you should obtain the
 following:

-    stat.posclusters(1)
+    stat1.posclusters(1)

     ans =
     prob: 0.2136